Arthur's multiplicity formula for even orthogonal and unitary groups: Encore: beyond the generic case

-Let $F$ be a number field, and $G=G(V)$ be an even orthogonal group or unitary group as in Section \ref{state.main.results}.
-Let $\psi$ be an elliptic $A$-parameter for $G$.
-In the previous sections, we established the desired multiplicity formula for the near equivalence class $L_\psi^2(G)$ (Theorem \ref{ThmB}) when $\psi=\phi$ is generic.
-Recall that the key step to prove Theorem \ref{ThmB} is show that J-S. Li's inequality (Theorem \ref{J-S inequality}) is an equality.
-In this section, we formulate the following conjecture, which allows us to show that J-S. Li's inequality is an equality for all elliptic $A$-parameter $\psi$ for $G$.
+an elliptic $A$-parameter for $H$.
+In Section \ref{transfer.AMF}, we have transfered the AMF from $L_{\theta(\psi)}^2(H)$ to $L_\psi^2(G)$ when $\psi=\phi$ is generic.
+Recall that the key step is to show Proposition \ref{cusp.realization}, which implies that J-S. Li's inequality (Theorem \ref{J-S inequality}) is an equality in the generic case.
+In this section, we want to go one step further beyond the generic case.
+We would like to propose the following naive conjecture.